Character Creation & MCMs

 Living Skyrim is intended to be played at the Adept difficulty level.
 If you wish to have a challenge or find the game too difficult, you can and should adjust the game difficulty as you wish.
 Adept is merely where I (ForgottenGlory) like to play - it provides a decent challenge without being overly difficult.

-Also, while fantastic for roleplaying purposes, AVA, ELSA, and Classic Classes & Birthsigns can make the game significantly easier.
-If you wish to have a more difficult time of things - especially in combat - you can and should skip setting up AVA, ELSA, and CC&B.
+Also, while fantastic for roleplaying purposes, ELSA and Classic Classes & Birthsigns can make the game significantly easier.
+If you wish to have a more difficult time of things - especially in combat - you can and should skip setting up ELSA, and CC&B.

-If you are going to use them, AVA and ELSA must be configured before leaving the Alternate Perspective starting room.
+If you are going to use it, ELSA must be configured before leaving the Alternate Perspective starting room.

 ELSA gives you a bonus to a single skill based on your character’s background.
 To do this, select the “Reflect” option from your Power/Shout menu and then press the Shout key (Usually Z) to select your background.
 If you are opting to skip ELSA, simply do not activate this power/shout.

-The choices you make in the AVA and ELSA menus are permanent and cannot be changed without starting a new character!
+The choices you make in the ELSA menus are permanent and cannot be changed without starting a new character!

 Classic Classes & Birthsigns Reimagined